dshuffma-ibm/intern-training-2016/README.md

 	- Next click the "Query A" button and then "Query B" button and note the values that get printed out
 	- Next click the "Transfer from A to B" button
 	- Finally click the "Query A" and "Query B" buttons to see the new values
+	- Click the "Chaincode" link under the "Links" column for Example02
+		- Explore the chaincode until you find the code responsible for transfering an amount from A to B
-	- That’s it for this tab, if you want play with the other examples or this one some more
+	- That’s it for this tab.
+Play with the other examples or this one some more.

 1. Blockchain Tab - Now that we have some chaincode deployed go to the "Blockchain" tab
 	- You should see at least 3 blocks and some basic stats about the network